Every LA Dispensary That Made the News in 2025 Had Cameras. Not One Camera Stopped a Theft.

 Instead of watching footage the next morning, a live operator spots activity as it starts.
 Someone walking up to the storefront at 3 AM.
 A car circling the block.
 Someone testing door handles or looking through the glass.
 The operator sees it in real time through AI-assisted motion alerts that screen out animals, passing cars, and wind.

 Audio talkdown kicks in before glass breaks.
 A live voice through an on-site speaker: "You are being recorded.
 Police have been dispatched."
-Real-world data from these systems shows this stops most attempts before they turn into entries.
-You can see what that looks like in real incidents Valley Alarm's monitoring team has caught on camera.
+This stops most attempts before they turn into entries.
+You can see what that looks like across the real incidents our monitoring team has documented on the ValleyGuard live monitoring catches page.

 Live monitoring changes the equation for after-hours break-ins.
 But the operators losing the most product aren't getting robbed at 3 AM.
 Their biggest losses are walking out the front door during business hours.
+See cannabis dispensary employee theft prevention.

 What Effective Dispensary Robbery Prevention Looks Like